How to enable SQL Server authentication

 4. Changing an existing instance to use SQL Server authentication

-To change an existing instance to use SQL Server authentication do the following:
+Follow the steps below to change an existing instance to use SQL Server authentication for its application and warehouse databases.